How large are full-day classes?

-At present, tuition charges are on a sliding scale based on family size and income.
+At present, tuition charges are on a sliding scale based on family size and annual gross income.
 Free preschool is available for families that qualify.
 Completing an application for preschool in DPS at your school means automatic consideration for free or reduced tuition.

 What is the Denver Preschool Program (DPP) and do I have to sign up for it?
 What happens if I don’t?